dmorgorg/scs/src/posts/2025-04-01-InterimActivity.md

     where="In the interim..."
   />

-  <p>After I finished the ride, I caught a bus to Santander and had a day before my ferry back to Portsmouth left.
+  <p>The day after I finished the ride, I caught a bus to Santander and had a day before my ferry back to Portsmouth left.
 It rained.
 I wandered about, visited the cathedral, killed time.</p>
   <p>Back in the UK, I had a few days with my mum.
 And a few beers with my brother Chris.
 Then a flight back home, although for how long was still uncertain: my mum was not doing so well.</p>
   <p>A few pleasant weeks back home, with my lovely wife, enjoying the Canadian summer weather.
 Unfortunately, I had missed the raspberry crop from the garden but, all things considered, I didn't have any complaints.
 Not that anyone would bother listening to, anyway.</p>
   <p>But then Mum went into hospital and I was back on the plane.
 At least no bike to carry this time. </p>